ajh11g/CTF/Syskron_Security_CTF_2020/screenshot.md

 The following image is provided:
 ![Task Image](images/Screenshot_2020-05-19_at_11.38.08_AM.png)

 Nothing in the image content itself was interesting.
-Openinig the image in StegSolve, we can see that there are a few interesting bits on certain planes:
+Opening the image in StegSolve, we can see that there are a few interesting bits on certain planes:

 ![Task Image 1](images/screenshot1.png)

 ![Task Image 2](images/screenshot2.png)

-Based on the clues provided, this is probably least significat bit steganography.
+Based on the clues provided, this is probably least significant bit steganography.

-In the second image above represetning the Green plane 0, there's a vertical line of pixels, which is probably where our flag is.
+In the second image above representing the Green plane 0, there's a vertical line of pixels, which is probably where our flag is.

 In StegSolve's Data Extract feature, setting the bit plane mentioned above and copying the data out to a text editor reveals the flag: